mikewest/fallow/data/articles/2006/09/answers-to-common-interview-questions.markdown

 ArticleID:  31
 Published:  1157365560
 Modified:   1157366875
-Title:      Answers to Common Technical Interview Questions
+Title:      "Answers to Common Technical Interview Questions"
-Slug:       answers-to-common-interview-questions
+Slug:       "answers-to-common-interview-questions"
-OneLine:    The interview articles I found yesterday had more than a few common "phone screen" questions that I decided to make sure I could answer:  here's what I came up with.
+OneLine:    "The interview articles I found yesterday had more than a few common \"phone screen\" questions that I decided to make sure I could answer:  here's what I came up with."
 Tags:
     - Personal